farmOS/farmOS/docs/development/api.md

     * Seasons: `/taxonomy_term.json?bundle=farm_season`
     * ...

-*Note that areas are currently represented as Drupal taxonomy terms, but may be changed to assets in the future.
+&ast; Note that areas are currently represented as Drupal taxonomy terms, but may be changed to assets in the future.
 See [Make "Area" into a type of Farm Asset].

 ## Creating records